clescot/kafka-connect-http/docs/connectors_settings.md

 - *`value.converter`*
 - ....

-#### publish into the _in memory_ queue :
+#### publish mode

-- *`publish.to.in.memory.queue`* : `false` by default.
-When set to `true`, publish HTTP interactions (request and responses) are published into the in memory queue.
+controlled by the  *`publish.mode`* parameter : `NONE` by default.
+When set to another value (`IN_MEMORY_QUEUE`,`PRODUCER`), publish HTTP interactions (request and responses)
+- *`publish.mode`* parameter : `IN_MEMORY_QUEUE` publish into the _in memory_ queue, with a topoligy constraint : the source connector which consumes the in memory queue, must be present on the same kafka connect instance.
   - *`queue.name`* : if not set, `default` queue name is used, if the `publish.to.in.memory.queue` is set to `true`.
     You can define multiple in memory queues, to permit to publish to different topics, different HTTP interactions.
 If you set this parameter to a value different than `default`, you need to configure an HTTP source Connector listening on the same queue name to avoid some OutOfMemoryErrors.
   - *`wait.time.registration.queue.consumer.in.ms`* : wait time for a queue consumer (Source Connector) registration. default value is 60 seconds.
   - *`poll.delay.registration.queue.consumer.in.ms`* : poll delay, i.e, wait time before start polling a registered consumer. default value is 2 seconds.
   - *`poll.interval.registration.queue.consumer.in.ms`* : poll interval, i.e, time between every poll for a registered consumer. default value is 5000 milliseconds.
+- *`publish.mode`* parameter : `PRODUCER` : use a low level kafka producer to publish HttpExchange in a dedicated topic.
+No topology constraint is required, but unlike other connectors (kafka connect handle that for us and hide it), we must configure the low level connection details.
+All settings starting with the prefix `producer.` will be passed to the producer instance to configure it.
+  - `producer.bootstrap.servers` : required parameter to contact the kafka cluster.
+  - `producer.topic` : name of the topic to publish httpExchange instances.
+  - `producer.missing.id.cache.ttl.sec` : parameter configuration of the _CachedSchemaRegistryClient_
+  - `producer.missing.version.cache.ttl.sec` : parameter configuration of the _CachedSchemaRegistryClient_
+  - `producer.missing.schema.cache.ttl.sec` : parameter configuration of the _CachedSchemaRegistryClient_
+  - `producer.missing.schema.cache.size` : parameter configuration of the _CachedSchemaRegistryClient_
+  - `producer.bearer.auth.cache.expiry.buffer.seconds` : parameter configuration of the _CachedSchemaRegistryClient_
+  - `producer.bearer.auth.scope.claim.name` : parameter configuration of the _CachedSchemaRegistryClient_
+  - `producer.bearer.auth.sub.claim.name` : parameter configuration of the _CachedSchemaRegistryClient_
+  - other parameters can be passed to the low level kafka producer instance.
 ### Metrics Registry

 metrics registry can be configured to add some metrics, and to export them.
 Metrics registry is global to the JVM.